 Product also available in store : 28 rue du Dragon - 75006 PARIS

-"Living with the Tokis (ibis)" of Sado is the name of this Junmai Ginjo defender of the environment whose production is certified as respecting the island's natural heritage.
-This Ginjo is made with Koshitanrei rice from Sado polished to 55%.
+"Living with the Tokis (ibis)" of Sado is the name of this Junmai Ginjo defender of the environment whose production is certified as respectful of the natural heritage of the island.
+This Ginjo is made with 55% polished Sado Koshitanrei rice.

 Caracteristics : On the nose, powerful herbal nuances.
 The palate is dry and spicy.

-Serving suggestions : This sake goes very well with white fish, seaweed and vegetables, but we recommend to try it first with oysters.
+Serving suggestions: This sake goes very well with white fish, seaweed and vegetables, but we recommend trying it first with oysters.

 Consume in moderation.

 Alcohol should not be consumed by pregnant women.